sam-joyce/oss/README.md

 This is a complete website build for a local SME that was started the week after I finished my coding bootcamp.
 The finished product will contain the following key features:
-- A CMS to allow them to update the company noticeboard
+- A CMS to allow employees to update the company noticeboard
 - Connection to a Node backend in order to receive Business Development enquiries from the contact form
-- Product finder linked to the databse of stocked products

 ## Available Scripts